BabylonJS/Documentation/content/resources/Editor/Adding_Materials.md

 This includes:
 * Standard and PBR materials
-* All materials from the BabylonJS materials library
+* All materials from theBabylon.js materials library

 To access the tool, just click on the toolbar **View -> Materials Viewer...**.